GoshKolotyan/VsCode_Tracker/README.md

 This extension adheres to strict local-only data handling:

 ✅ Data collected: Copilot usage metadata only.
-❌ Data not collected: source code, credentials, personal content .
+❌ Data not collected: source code, credentials, personal content.
-✅ Data storage: exclusively on the user’s machine .
+✅ Data storage: exclusively on the user's machine.
-❌ No network transmission or analytics services .
+❌ No network transmission or analytics services.
-✅ Fully transparent, open-source implementation .
+✅ Fully transparent, open-source implementation.

 Organizational users are responsible for ensuring internal compliance with data retention policies.
 To cease data collection → disable or uninstall the extension.